aciccarello/ciccarello.me/_posts/2015-07-24-getting-an-introduction-to-africa.md

 to be able to relax (and take a shower).

 {% include image.html
-    file="/assets/img/senegal-hotel-day.jpg"
+    file: "/assets/img/senegal-hotel-day.jpg"
-    alt="View of the ocean and a pool surrounded by palm trees from a hotel balcony" caption="Daytime view from hotel"
+    alt: "View of the ocean and a pool surrounded by palm trees from a hotel balcony"
+    caption: "Daytime view from hotel"
 %}

 Things are still up in the air for our real final flight to Liberia but for